mbjones/arctic-training/README.md

 This repoistory is used as:

-* Matt changed this line
+* Matt changed this line again.
 * An introduction to git
 * Jeanette changed this line
 * Using git with RStudio